 - In initial coin offerings (ICOs), entrepreneurs raise money by selling tokens or coins, allowing them to fundraise without a traditional investor or VC firm (and the due diligence that accompanies an investment from one).

 - Blockchain company EOS raised over $4B in its year-long ICO ending in 2018.

 - While ICO activity has declined in recent years, this model still demonstrates blockchain’s potential impact when it comes to reshaping traditional fundraising.

 Raising money through venture capital is an arduous process.
 Entrepreneurs put together decks, sit through countless meetings with partners, and endure long negotiations over equity and valuation in the hopes of exchanging some chunk of their company for a check.

-On the blockchain, fundraising takes the form of an initial coin offering (ICO).
-It’s the blockchain version of an IPO.
-Projects sell tokens, or coins, in exchange for a cryptocurrency like Bitcoin and Ethereum.
-The value of the token is — at least in theory — tied to the success of its implementation in the future.
+In an ICO, projects sell tokens, or coins, in exchange for funding (often denominated in bitcoin or ether).
+The value of the token is — at least in theory — tied to the success of the blockchain company.
 Investing in tokens is a way for investors to bet directly on usage and value.
-Through ICOs, blockchain companies can short-circuit the conventional fundraising process by selling tokens directly to the public.
+Through ICOs, blockchain companies can circumvent the conventional fundraising process by selling tokens directly to the public.